osuosl/osuosl-pelican/content/about/about_logos.rst

 Below are the four versions of our logo.

 You are free to use these in any way necessary, but please be sure to not change any of the colors or alignment in the logo.
 The four versions are what are permitted.
 Sizing should be the only thing changed.

-`Logo for light backgrounds and to use in print materials </sites/default/files/osllogo-print_0.png>`_
+`Logo for light backgrounds and to use in print materials`_

+.. _Logo for light backgrounds and to use in print materials:
+   /theme/img/osllogo-print_0.png

 .. image:: /theme/img/osllogo-print_0.png
     :align: center
     :scale: 80%
     :alt: Print logo

-`Logo for light backgrounds and to use on the web or with a digital display </sites/default/files/osllogo-web_0.png>`_
+`Logo for light backgrounds and to use on the web or with a digital display`_

+.. _Logo for light backgrounds and to use on the web or with a digital display:
+   /theme/img/osllogo-web_0.png

 .. image:: /theme/img/osllogo-web_0.png
     :align: center
     :scale: 80%
     :alt: Web light logo

-`All black logo for light backgrounds </sites/default/files/osllogo-black_0.png>`_
+`All black logo for light backgrounds`_

+.. _All black logo for light backgrounds: /theme/img/osllogo-black_0.png

 .. image:: /theme/img/osllogo-black_0.png
     :align: center
     :scale: 80%
     :alt: Black logo

-`All white logo for dark backgrounds </sites/default/files/osllogo-white_0.png>`_
+`All white logo for dark backgrounds`_

+.. _All white logo for dark backgrounds: /theme/img/osllogo-white_0.png

 .. image:: /theme/img/osllogo-white_0.png
     :align: center